Plant-Functional-Trait-Course/pi_setup/README.md

 ### Cloning the pi (using mac, for Linux/windows see links below)

 Follow these instructions very carefully.
-Some advice to be careful when working in the terminal!!!
+Some advice to be careful when working in the terminal!

-Insert the sd card to a computer.
+Insert the SD card to a computer.
 Open Terminal and enter the following command to locate your SD Card:

 ``` bash
 diskutil list
 ```

 Check the name and the size of the different disks.
-The name will be something like /dev/disk2 and the size will be a little bit smaller than the max size of the sd card.
+The name will be something like `/dev/disk2` and the size will be a little bit smaller than the max size of the sd card.

 In Terminal, enter the following command to create a disc image (.dmg) of your SD Card on the Desktop.
 You might need to enter your admin password.